 The cash advance fee on the TSB Classic Credit Card is 3% (min. £3).
 For example, if you withdraw £50, you'll incur a fee of £3.00.
 Withdraw £250, and you'll incur a fee of £7.50.

-The interest rate on this part of your balance will be 26.95%, which is 0% more than the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).
+The interest rate on this part of your balance will be 26.95%, which is the same as the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).

 Each month you must pay at least 1% of your balance at that point or £5.00 – whichever of the two figures is greater.
 So if you had, say, £450.00 outstanding, you'd pay £5.00, and if you had £2,000.00 outstanding, you'd pay £20.00.